torlivar/ecDB/README.md

 * Projects now have url and markdown description
 * Project list now shows how many kits can be built from current component supply
 * Project detail now lists qty on order
+* Component bin location added to track where on your shelf they live
+* Fixed price calculations to two decimal points, no more 2.100000000000000038 weirdness
+* Great category modification (table structure cleaned up, no user space visibile)

 ### v0.1